Early Education and Childcare

 The DfE has also announced that it intends to introduce a Reception Baseline Assessment (RBA) in England.
 The stated purpose of RBA is to support the development of more effective progress measures in the primary sector.

 In its engagement with the DfE on RBA, the NASUWT has remained clear that the sole purpose of the assessment should be to facilitate the generation of progress measures.
-The Union has emphasised the data generated by the RBA should not be used to judge individual schools on pupils’ attainment prior to entry into Key Stage 1 and must not be reported in performance tables.
+The Union has emphasised that data generated by the RBA should not be used to judge individual schools on pupils’ attainment prior to entry into Key Stage 1 and must not be reported in performance tables.

 The Union has also stressed that while it is important that baseline assessments are valid and reliable, it is also essential that the administration associated with them is manageable for schools and does not create additional workload burdens.